 Decide Your Optional Subject (Months 6-8)

-These two months ideally should be when you finally decide on what your optional subject will be for your UPSC Mains papers.
+These two months of your one-year study plan ideally should be when you finally decide on what your optional subject will be for your UPSC Mains papers.
 The list of optional subjects is provided by UPSC with its corresponding syllabus and candidates are allowed to choose any one subject from the list.

 The candidate should choose one subject and start preparing for it according to the provided syllabus.
 These months are also when you should start practicing answering mock papers for your UPSC Prelims 2021.
 Answer mock papers, test series, topic worksheets, and past papers to investigate your progress and revise topics accordingly.